 How to Get Around Munich

-Being a major German city, Munich enjoys a comprehensive public transport network, made up of an underground metro (U-Bahn), suburban trains (S-Bahn), trams, and buses.
+Being a major German city, Munich enjoys a comprehensive public transport network made up of an underground metro (U-Bahn), suburban trains (S-Bahn), trams, and buses.
 Trams and the U-Bahn should get you most places you need to go.
 All networks use the same tickets, which can be bought from blue vending machines at metro stations and some bus and tram stops.
 The basic type of ticket is the €2.30 single trip ticket, but there are various other types of tickets available.

 Recommendation: Another great way to get around for tourists is on a hop-on hop-off bus.
 You’ll get to enjoy magnificent views of the city, from Olympic Park to Nymphenburg Palace, and be able to get on or off the bus anytime you like to experience the city at your own pace.
 You can buy your hop-on hop-off bus tickets here.

-If you’re flying into Munich International Airport the best way to get into the city center is by train or bus.
+If you’re flying into Munich International Airport, the best way to get into the city center is by train or bus.
 Trains run from the airport to the city center every 10 minutes and take around 35 minutes.
 Alternatively, hop aboard the Lufthansa Express Bus, which takes 45 minutes and runs every 15 minutes.
 The bus can be used by all travelers, not just Lufthansa passengers.

 Where to Stay in Munich

 Figuring out where to stay is often the most stressful step of planning a trip, especially when you’re going to be somewhere for several nights.
 Thankfully, because Munich is such a well-known tourist destination, you’ll have plenty of places to choose from.
-Leave it too late though and you might miss out on the best places to stay in Munich.
+Leave it too late, though, and you might miss out on the best places to stay in Munich.

-Besides picking a hotel or hostel, a major part of deciding where to stay in Munich is understanding the layout of the city.
+A major part of deciding where to stay in Munich is understanding the layout of the city.
 You naturally want to be close to the city’s sights, restaurants, and beer gardens, but that often comes at a price.
 Ideally, you want somewhere in the city’s Old Town, but the nearby neighborhood of Ludwigsvorstadt is another common choice for more reasonably priced accommodation.

 For a comfortable stay that’s still reasonably priced, look no further than the Mercure München City Center.
 Ideally located between the city center and the main train station, the rooms in this four-star hotel have a modern design with Bavarian influences.